 In an effort to provide a holistic experience to students, on and off campus events and activities are offered in addition to students’ learning and teaching experiences.
-These activities and experiences (including cultural events and student focussed workshops and seminars) enrich the students’ professional and personal growth and support the achievement of high levels of student satisfaction.
+These activities and experiences (including cultural events, sports and student-focused workshops and seminars) enrich the students’ professional and personal growth and support the achievement of high levels of student satisfaction.
 The safety and wellbeing of students is promoted at all times.

-- Develop programs to support students’ transition into their selected courses(s), including orientation.
+- Develop programs to support students’ transition into their selected course(s), including orientation and study support.

-- Assessstudent progress, early detection of students at risk of poor progress and monitor high risk students to support student success.
+- Assess student progress, early detection of students at risk of poor progress and monitor high risk students to support student success through tailored intervention strategies.

-- Develop and implement individualised academic support programs when required to enhance maximum outcomes for each individual student.
+- Develop and implement individualised academic support programs when required to enhance maximum outcomes for each in each individual student.

-- Extended offer a range of on and off campus activities and events to enhance, enrich and strengthen student engagement experiences.
+- Extend and offer a range of on and off campus activities and events to enhance, enrich and strengthen student engagement experiences.